 Steps for Staging a Luxurious, Layered Bed

 - Iron the bed skirt and place it on the bed.
 I prefer a simple, tailored bed skirt cleaner lines as opposed to a fluffy dust ruffle (which can look too feminine).
+Amazon has one I use for staging both queen and king beds.

 - Apply the fitted sheet as usual.